 Possession is the next one: If your dog is possessive or protective of you, or of a stick, then any dog or person who approaches could cause your dog to react badly.
 Finally, if your dog is provoking (consistently going after other dogs or causing trouble), it’s a good sign your pup is too excited and should leave.

 If your dog loves to play with other dogs, be encouraging of this positive, healthy behavior.
 Just keep an eye on the play so you can spot and prevent any issues from happening.
 Well-mannered play includes bouncy movements, play bows and taking turns while wrestling, Fritzell says.
 If you see excessive barking or stiff body language and raised fur on any of the dogs at the park, that means things probably aren’t going too well, and you should take your dog out of the situation as a precaution.

 Although you should leash your dog while walking to the park, never leave that leash on your dog in the park.
 “The presence of a leash can be a major stressor,” says Fritzell.
 “It prevents them from moving away from other animals and can result in a feeling of being trapped, which can lead to aggressive or defensive behavior.”

 Accept that the park isn’t for everybody

-If you've got a pup who doesn't do well at the park or prefers not to be around other dogs, no worries.
-"Each animal is different, and some will enjoy it more than others," Fritzell says.
+If you’ve got a pup that doesn’t do well at the park or prefers not to be around other dogs, no worries.
+“Each animal is different, and some will enjoy it more than others,” Fritzell says.
 Go for a hike in a remote area or walk along a new route instead.
-You can get to know your pet even better with these 13 unbelievable (and helpful!) facts you never knew about your dog.